d2r2/go-bsbmp/README.md

 Troubleshoting
 --------------

+- How to obtain fresh Golang installation to RPi device (either any RPi clone):

-- If your RaspberryPI golang installed by default from repository is outdated, you may consider to install actual golang mannualy from official Golang [site](https://golang.org/dl/).
+If your RaspberryPI golang installed by default from repository is outdated, you may consider to install actual golang mannualy from official Golang [site](https://golang.org/dl/).
+Download tar.gz file containing armv6l in the name.
 Follow installation instructions.
+Finally you should have device like /dev/i2c-1 present in the system.

+- How to enable I2C bus on RPi device:
-- If you employ RaspberryPI, use raspi-config utility to activate i2c-bus on the OS level.
+If you employ RaspberryPI, use raspi-config utility to activate i2c-bus on the OS level.
 Go to "Interfaceing Options" menu, to active I2C bus.
 Restart will require.

+- How to find I2C bus allocation and device address:
-- Use i2cdetect utility in format "i2cdetect -y X", where X may vary from 0 to 5 or more, to discover address occupied by device.
+Use i2cdetect utility in format "i2cdetect -y X", where X may vary from 0 to 5 or more, to discover address occupied by device.
 To install utility you should run `apt install i2c-tools` on debian-kind system. `i2detect -y 1` sample output:
 ```